OpenMatchmaking/documentation/docs/protocol.md

 - Token (Optional)

 ### Headers
-- Request ID - A unique identifier per each incoming request.
-Should be specified for any message, that passed into/taken from a message queue.
-Can be used as a response topic/queue name for a certain client.
 - Microservice name - A unique microservice name which is used for understanding which service should process this request.
 - Request URI - A string which is used to identify a resource.
 - Permissions - A list of permissions to resources.
 Optional.